bluebonnet-teams-2022/emergega.github.io/index.md

 <center><iframe width="560" height="315" src="dot_map_with_pct_black.html" title="Internet by Educational Attainment with Race" frameborder="0"></iframe></center>

-Although tech accessibility initiatives are not ubiquitous in all Alabama, there has been some, such as the one in called “One Laptop per Child” in  Birmingham, AL 2012  where “…some 15,000 of the group’s XO laptops were distributed to all first- through fifth-grade public school students and their teachers”[pl4].
+Although tech accessibility initiatives are not ubiquitous in all Alabama, there has been some, such as the one in called “One Laptop per Child” in  Birmingham, AL 2012  where “…some 15,000 of the group’s XO laptops were distributed to all first- through fifth-grade public school students and their teachers”<sup>4</sup>.
 We further narrow our scope to three Alabama counties, Montgomery, Jefferson (where Birmingham is located), and Mobile, because all three are ranked differently from most educated to least educated counties

 ## Infogram Interactive Graph Visualizations and Analysis

-The data visualized on the Infogram interactive graph slide deck comes from census data
+The data visualized on the Infogram interactive graph slide deck comes from the American Community Survey.

-1. Across different census tracts in our three chosen counties for just year 2017

-2. Across years 2013-2019 for each of the chosen three counties
+1. Across years 2013-2019 for each of the chosen three counties using the 1 year survey.

-3. Across all counties in Alabama for just year 2017.
+2. Across all counties in Alabama for just year 2017 using the 5 year survey.

 To quantify our chosen issue of internet accessibility and educational success, the relevant census data outcome labels we found were
 - a breakdown of internet access types (# households with an internet subscription, # households with internet access but no subscription, # households with no internet access)